jido/decimalsense128/README.md

 Alternative Format
 ==================

-This format provides more precision than regular decimalsense numbers on platforms without 128 bit number support.
+This format is intended for use on platforms without 128 bit number support.
-It is essentially identical to Decimalsense with 64 bit worth of extra precision (except subnormal numbers).
+It is essentially identical to 64-bit Decimalsense format with another 64 bits worth of extra precision (subnormal numbers excluded).

 This alternative format is monotonic and the uniqueness of number representation is preserved.